imclerran/roc-isodate/README.md

 - Can Parse from `Str` or from a `List U8` of Utf-8 bytes.

 ## Future Plans
-- Time interval representations will be added once date/time support is complete.
+- Time interval representations are the next planned feature.
-- Once Parsing from iso is complete, add formatting dates and times to ISO strings.
+- Once Parsing is complete, add formatting dates and times to ISO strings.
 - Research adding custom encoding/decoding for json parsers.

 ## Known Issues